 5 Warehouse Safety Tips You Should Already Be Following

-When it comes to safety, it only takes one lapse in judgment to make people see how seriously they should have been taking things.
+When it comes to safety, it only takes one lapse in judgment to make everyone realize how seriously they should have been taking things.
+By that point, it’s too late.

 1) Eliminate Slip and Trip Hazards